tomthe/quantifymyself/readme.md

 # Download

-You can download a release APK for Android on Bitbucket: https://bitbucket.org/tomthe/quantifymyself/downloads/
+You can download a ~~release~~ debug APK for Android on the releases tab here on github: https://github.com/tomthe/quantifymyself/releases/tag/0.3.35